 A fiscal conservative who cut taxes multiple times as the governor, Weld opposes President Trump's tariffs on China and Canada.
 He shifts left from other Republicans on a number of issues, including LGBTQ rights and expanding Medicaid.
 He is married with five children.

-Known as Oprah Winfrey's spiritual advisor, 66-year-old self-help author Marianne Williamson has never held public office.
+Known as Oprah Winfrey's spiritual advisor, self-help author Marianne Williamson has never held public office.
 She has penned 13 books, including four #1 New York Times best-sellers.
 Williamson is a staunch supporter of the Green New Deal, universal health care, and free college tuition, and called for $100 billion to be paid to African Americans as reparations for slavery.

 Williamson, who announced her bid for the presidency in January 2019, is also the founder of Project Angel Food, a charity that helps feed people with AIDS and other ailments.
 She has one child.